Nginx Commands You Should Know

 sudo service start nginx

 Instead of manually starting the Nginx service, it is recommended to set it to start on system boot:

 sudo systemctl enable nginx

-Stopping Nginx will quickly shut down all Nginx worker processes even if there are open connections.
+Stopping Nginx quickly shuts down all Nginx worker processes even if there are open connections.